Verizon/remotely/index.md

 ```

+The `GenServer` macro does require all the FQCN of all the inputs, but provided you organize your project in the manner described earlier in this document, there wont be able problems as the protocol compilation unit will already be total.

 In a similar fashion, clients are also very simple.
 The difference here is that clients are fully complete, and do not require any implementation as the function arguments defined in the protocol are entirely known at compile time.

 ```